JanezCim/openframeworks_ros_basics/README.md

 # Basic examples of getting ROS to work with Openframeworks

 **Currently only the bare bones has been written because I'm updating this as I need it.
-Please feel free to fork and PR back with extentions!**
+Please feel free to fork and PR back with extensions!**

 ## Tested with
 Openframeworks 0.11.0